jmmastey/slack_message/docs/06_notifying_users.md

-## Notifying Users
+## Mentions / Notifying Users

 There are several supported ways to tag and notify users.
-As mentioned initially, it's possible to DM a user by email.
+As mentioned initially, it's possible to DM a user by their account email.

 ```ruby
 SlackMessage.post_to('hello@joemastey.com') do